SystemDestoyers/Jadco-vue/MobileDesign.md

 ## Recent Mobile Updates

+- **October 19, 2023**: Increased contact section .let-talk font-weight to 400 for better readability on mobile
+- **October 19, 2023**: Removed contact-section top padding and set contact-top margin-bottom to 30px for better mobile spacing
+- **October 19, 2023**: Removed educational services section from mobile view for cleaner UI
+- **October 19, 2023**: Improved social links layout by placing icons beside text with inline-flex and proper spacing
+- **October 19, 2023**: Fixed footer layout by overriding flex container settings to ensure proper stacking on mobile
+- **October 19, 2023**: Set social-links and copyright to 100% width and block display on mobile screens for better layout
+- **October 19, 2023**: Added column flex-direction to end-footer row to stack elements vertically on mobile
+- **October 19, 2023**: Set service-buttons margin-top to 0 in mobile view for consistent spacing
+- **October 19, 2023**: Optimized service description font size and line height for better mobile readability
+- **October 19, 2023**: Enhanced service-title display with inline-flex for better alignment beside service-number
+- **October 19, 2023**: Set services-section main-content padding to 0 for better mobile spacing
+- **October 19, 2023**: Reorganized service title layout - service number on left, section title on right with explicit ordering
+- **October 19, 2023**: Set service image height to 457px for consistent mobile display
+- **October 19, 2023**: Reorganized services section column order on mobile - image first, content below
 - **October 19, 2023**: Redesigned main-heading as an overlay on carousel with semi-transparent background and blur effect
 - **October 19, 2023**: Increased service list item font-weight to 400 for better readability on mobile
 - **October 19, 2023**: Increased services menu heading font-weight to 600 for better visibility on mobile